 Native plants are those plants that are grown in a particular region naturally without any external help.
-Some plants are widespread and can be found in other regions also.
+Some plants are widespread and can be found in other regions, also.
 But some plants are rigid to only one region or place.

-10 Beautiful Alabama Native Plants
+List of 10 Popular Alabama Native Plants

 1. Acacia Farnesiana (Sweet Acacia)